 William Burgess was the driving force behind the new pavilion being built at Bentleigh Recreational Reserve, however, he died in November 1916 before its completion.
 The new pavilion was officially opened in October 1917 and was named the William G. Burgess Pavilion in his honour.
 Unfortunately the Burgess pavilion burnt down in June 1928.
 A new grander pavilion was built and officially opened in March 1930.
 This pavilion was remodelled over the years but was demolished in 1983 to make way for the current pavilion that was built and officially opened in October 1984.

 In 1952 a turf wicket was laid at the ground and the Club joined the Victorian Junior Cricket Association (then the Victorian Turf Cricket Association) and played in that Association up until 2016 - 17 when it joined the newly formed Cricket Southern Bayside (CSB) association.

 The Club has won a record six Senior Division premiership pennants in the VTCA in the following years; 1968-69, 1975-76, 1976-77, 1984-85, 1992-93 and 1999-2000.
 In 2006-07 the Club were the VTCA South A1 Premiers and in 2009/10 were the VTCA South Division Premiers, winning promotion back to Senior Division.
 In it's second year in the CSB association BCC won the Championship Division premiership in the 2017-18 season.

-The Club presently fields five senior mens teams who all play on turf, plus two senior womens teams.
+The Club presently fields five senior mens teams who all play on turf, plus three senior womens teams.
 The Club's numerous junior teams are made up of Rookies, under 12s, under 14s and under 16s are all affiliated with the South Eastern Cricket Association.
 Our girls teams compete in the All Girls Cricket competition.